 Format: Plain text.
 No hypertext please, it makes formatting more difficult.

-Send us a tweet with the term TYIVGB2016 or the hashtag #TYIVGB2016.
+Send us a tweet with the hashtag #TYIVGB2017.
 Here’s an example:

 Guidelines for submissions

 What will you remember for years to come?

 These are pieces that get cited and referenced years later.
 You know them when you see them.
 Examples from previous years:

 - The New Games Journalism

 - Video games can never be art

 - ‘Gamers’ don’t have to be your audience.
 ‘Gamers’ are over.

 For example, last year that would have included Overwatch, No Man’s Sky, Firewatch, etc. We’re looking for example pieces that highlight and exemplify the conversation surrounding those games.